WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 Caretaker of the village chapel.

+Every day roll 1d6 on a 1 Father Paul goes insane.

 The only villager who senses something is terribly wrong.
-Every morning he dreams of the green host, and every morning the village dismisses him.
+Every morning he dreams of the green host, and every morning the village dismisses him, he remembers each cycles.

 **Current Situation:** Father Paul spends the day praying and speaking to the unseen Caretaker above the village.
-The townsfolk trust his judgment and are far more likely to heed his requests than those of strangers.
+The townsfolk trust his judgment for now but his ramblings have seemed chaotic of late.
+They are far more likely to heed his requests than those of strangers.

 **Actionable:** Ask Father Paul to rally villagers, calm disputes, organize defenses, or spread warnings throughout the town.
+But also prevent him from going insane due to his remembering of each cycle.

 ---